How much does it cost to charge your EV?

 Peak and Off-Peak Hours

-When it comes to the overall cost of owning an EV, charging is just one piece of the puzzle.
+For the overall cost of owning an EV, charging is just one piece of the puzzle.
 Maintenance costs are generally lower for EVs since they have fewer moving parts compared to traditional internal combustion engine vehicles.
 Plus, many regions offer incentives and rebates for EV owners, making the switch even more attractive.

 Case Study: Munich to Paris